INFORMATION FOR FAMILIES

 The body will be taken to the East Baton Rouge Parish Coroner’s Office and Medical Forensic Facility, 4030 T. B. Hearndon Avenue, Baton Rouge, LA 70807.
 In the case of a death that has been determined to be of natural causes, your loved one may be released directly to your Funeral Service Provider.
 (At the discretion of the Coroner)

 No. In most cases visual identification is not required.
-If it is, you will be notified by the Coroner’s Office.
+If it is, you will be notified by the Coroner’s Office and digital photography will be used.

 Only in very rare cases.
 The Coroner’s office is not designed to handle bereaved relatives.
 Only in extremely unusual circumstances is viewing allowed.
 Modern law enforcement techniques typically allow for the positive identification of the deceased without having to put a family member through that traumatic experience.
 Arrangements for viewing at the funeral home should be made with the funeral home.